-This all sounds great, but how do I actually build a successful program?
+This all sounds great, but how do I actually build a successful employee recognition program?
 We sat down with Carrie Theisen, VP Global Total Rewards at Medidata, to unpack the process she took when planning her spot recognition program.

 She began by building a business case, rooted in data and deep insights.
 Her first focus was around retention: Medidata was growing fast, and the talent market was heating up.
 According to Payscale, 66% of leading organizations agree that retention is a growing concern.
 But as a rewards professional, she had to ask herself: